Shop our new arrivals

-At its core, J. Stark is a bag and luggage brand.
+At its core, J. Stark is a bag and leather goods brand.
 We make timeless, sturdy things that will be carried with you for a lifetime.
 And we keep our designs simple.
 We don’t put a pocket where a pocket doesn’t belong.
 The result is a product that is aesthetically minimalistic and highly functional.

 We started with a clear vision of creating beautiful, American-made goods.
 But that vision evolved the day we brought someone else in to join our team.
 Hiring our first employee at J. Stark sparked a new kind of fire.
 One where we envisioned ourselves helping to create new manufacturing jobs for local folks with a kindred itch to create something with their hands.
 And not simply creating the jobs, but also the light-filled space where the jobs are done.
-Expanding deeper into our little brick building on Coming Street, we created our own factory where our goods are made and sold right on site.
+Expanding deeper into our little brick building on Coming Street and now King Street, we've created our own factory where our goods are made and sold right on site.

 Building our own factory from the ground up means having complete control over what we bring in and what we ship out.
 We can touch the fabric and the leather before cutting it down and stitching it up.
 We have the opportunity to notice when something isn’t exactly right, and to find something better if it’s not.
 And that translates into our bag making, as well.
 When we make it ourselves, we can see just how strong it is.
 And we also notice the weak spots.
 So there are no surprises, which also means less waste.
 We’ve empowered ourselves to make real-time adjustments before large production runs, so there’s rarely an error in the final product.